JuliaFinance/BusinessDays.jl/README.md

 ##Roadmap for v1.0
 - [ ] Include helper functions for vector inputs.
 - [ ] Use Julia's package development tools (Pkg).
-- [ ] Holiday Calendar for United States.
+- [x] Holiday Calendar for United States.
 - [ ] Holiday Calendar for UK.
 - [ ] Package documentation using Julia's framework.
 - [ ] Package documentation on Readme file.
 - [ ] Add this package to Julia's official package list.
+- [ ] Support for Composite Holiday Calendars.